Consider the simple-looking second-order differential equation

 For values of the initial condition larger than this limit the constant l becomes negative, and being proportional to the square of angular momentum implies complex values for the latter.
 This potentially interesting feature of the equation will be left for a future presentation.

 Formally integrating the differential equation provides an expression for the independent variable:

 Integrating between the two extrema gives the time between, which as stated above is a quarter period of the Jacobi elliptic function.
 Replacing g with a dummy variable for clarity, the frequency of the Jacobi elliptic function in terms of the initial condition and the elliptic modulus is

 The order of endpoints in the integral keeps the frequency positive.
 This is an exact expression for a given elliptic modulus k and ensures that the approximation always matches an exact solution of the differential equation at extrema.
 This can be seen by comparing the approximation so far with the numerical integration given at the outset:

-The approximation in red is to the eye already a pretty good match for the numerical solution for arbitrary elliptic modulus.
+The approximation above in red is to the eye already a pretty good match for the numerical solution for arbitrary elliptic modulus.
 The discrepancy can be seen better by visualizing the difference between the numerical and approximate solutions: